Han Cong: 2021–22 season: Beijing Olympics

-Hiatus: Skater member of the Single & Pair Skating Technical Committee, Tsinghua Professor
+Hiatus: Skater member of the Single & Pair Skating Technical Committee, and Tsinghua Professor

 In the 2022–23 season, Sui/Han decided not to compete in international competitions.
 Han Cong was later named to be the skater member of the Single & Pair Skating Technical Committee of the ISU.
+He also began working as a teaching assistant at Tsinghua University while pursuing a master's degree in sport coaching at Beijing Sport University.

 On August 15, 2023, Han announced his retirement from competitive figure skating stating that after a year and half of treating and rehabilitating a pre-existing injury that his current condition was not sufficient to support a return to competition.
 In response, Sui stated that she understood and supported Han's decision to retire.